Erica, Lisa, Kevin, and Lynn

 Erica and Lisa had idyllic childhoods on the farm spending many happy hours wandering amongst the blueberry bushes, working in the blueberry shed, bothering the employees, and playing in the sawdust pile.
 They both chose careers related to land stewardship (archaeology and environmental engineering, respectively).

-Erica spent a decade working as an archaeologist in federal agencies and in the private sector, earning an M.A. in Cultural Resources Management, and participating in projects throughout the West.
+Erica spent a more than a decade working as an archaeologist in federal agencies and in the private sector, earning an M.A. in Cultural Resources Management, and participating in projects throughout the West.
 She returned to Blueberry Meadows because of the fulfillment and the connection to nature that farming provides.
 She splits her time between the two careers and looks forward to carrying the family business into the future.
 Lisa looks forward to frequently visiting the farm and contributing to the upkeep and maintenance of the equipment.